mattdb/mattdb.github.com/source/resume/index.markdown

 #### Igicom, LLC (New York, NY)

 * Responsible for technical planning and implementation for a range of client products.
-* Wields a full suite of tools such as Rails, Sinatra, MySQL/Postgres, Redis, Memcached, NewRelic, et al.
+* Set up multi-server production environments for Rails, Sinatra, MySQL/Postgres, Redis, Memcached, NewRelic, et al.
 * Built iOS app and API for data retrieval.
 * Deployed applications to multi-stage and multi-server deployment infrastructures (responsible for set up and maintenance of some of these infrastructures as well)